telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 Please read through this example again, if needed, until it is 100% clear.

 ### Entity Retrieval Example 2 - with context
-I said earlier that a context only lives within its own request.
+We said earlier that a context only lives within its own request.
 This is true.
 Otherwise I wouldn't have said it! :)
 However, requests with inline contexts that is not just a simple string, or that can't be reduced (more about that later) to a simple string are saved by Orion-LD.
 Saved to later be served, if asked.